Evangelicalism in the United States: Definition

 Many scholars have adopted historian David Bebbington's definition of evangelicalism.
 According to Bebbington, evangelicalism has four major characteristics.
-These are conversionism (an emphasis on the new birth), biblicism (an emphasis on the Bible as the supreme religious authority), activism (an emphasis on individual engagement in spreading the gospel), and crucicentrism (an emphasis on Christ's sacrifice on the cross as the heart of true religion).
+These are conversionism (an emphasis on the new birth), biblicism (an emphasis on the Bible as the supreme religious authority), activism (an emphasis on individual engagement in spreading the gospel), and crucicentrism (an emphasis on Christ's sacrifice on the cross and bodily resurrection from the dead as the heart of true Christian religion).
 However, this definition has been criticized for being so broad as to include all Christians.

-Historian Molly Worthen writes "history—rather than theology or politics—is the most useful tool for pinning down today’s evangelicals."
+Historian Molly Worthen writes "history—rather than theology or politics—is the most useful tool for pinning down today's evangelicals."
 She finds that evangelicals share common origins in the religious revivals and moral crusades of the 18th and 19th centuries.
 She writes, "Evangelical catchphrases like 'Bible-believing' and 'born again' are modern translations of the Reformers' slogan sola scriptura and Pietists' emphasis on internal spiritual transformation."

 Evangelicals are often defined in opposition to mainline Protestants.
 According to sociologist Brian Steensland and colleagues, "evangelical denominations have typically sought more separation from the broader culture, emphasized missionary activity and individual conversion, and taught strict adherence to particular religious doctrines."
 Mainline Protestants are described as having "an accommodating stance toward modernity, a proactive view on issues of social and economic justice, and pluralism in their tolerance of varied individual beliefs."

 Historian George Marsden writes that during the 1950s and 1960s the simplest definition of an evangelical was "anyone who likes Billy Graham".
 During that period, most people who self-identified with the evangelical movement were affiliated with organizations that had some connection to Graham.
 It can also be defined narrowly as a movement centered around organizations such as the National Association of Evangelicals and Youth for Christ.

 News media often conflate evangelicalism with "conservative Protestantism" or the Christian right.
 However, not every conservative Protestant identifies as evangelical, nor are all evangelicals political conservatives.

+Conflicting definitions can create ambiguity when the term "evangelical" is applied to Lutherans in the United States.
+The German term evangelisch more accurately corresponds to the broad English term Protestant while the narrower German term evangelikal, more accurately describes Evangelicalism in the American sense.
+The largest Lutheran denomination in the United States, the Evangelical Lutheran Church in America (ELCA) describes itself as "evangelical" in the broader sense only, and is classified as mainline protestant.
+The term "Evangelical Lutheran" is often used as shorthand to refer to members of the ELCA in a similar way the terms "Southern Baptist" and "United Methodist" are used to refer to members of those respective traditions.
+Lutherans subscribing to the narrower definition of evangelical are better described as Confessional Lutherans or Pietistic Lutherans.